sp-hash/TeamBlackMiner/OPTIONS.md

 -W --wallet                 Set your wallet address.

 			    On some pools wallet could be a username and you might register and use your username as wallet address.

 			    Example:

 			    TBMiner --wallet 0x59Aa6EAfb389E814441D02Ba6EF33c10726e4B16
 			    TBMiner --wallet joesmith

 -w --worker-name            Set your pool worker name.
                             This is your rig name, your computers name, or could be your name.
 			    Useful to identify different rigs or computers on a pool.

                             Example:

 			    TBMiner --worker-name worker1

 -P --server-passwd          Set your pool server password.
                             Usely not needed.
-			                      May be mandatory for pools where you register and have an userna me.
+			    May be mandatory for pools where you register and have an username.

 			    Example:

 			    TBMiner --server_passwd xxx

 -o --http-path              Set to specify a http path for pool if needed.
                             This is for API endpoints.
 			    Most pools do not have API endpoints.

 			    Example:

-			                      If you are provided with a pool URL like zil://ZIL_ADDRESS.WORKER_NAME@eu1-zil.shardpool.io:5000/api
-			                      The --http_path is /api
+			    If you are provided with a pool URL like this: zil://ZIL_ADDRESS.WORKER_NAME@eu1-zil.shardpool.io:5000/api, the --http_path is /api
                             The correct setting would be:

-			                      TBMiner --algo zil --hostname eu1-zil.shardpool.io --http-path / api \
-			                      --port 5000 --wallet zil1xrv7nsssq3t08mjjgh26ux58pml22afdpx2sf6
+			    TBMiner --algo zil --hostname eu1-zil.shardpool.io --http-path /api --port 5000 --wallet zil1xrv7nsssq3t08mjjgh26ux58pml22afdpx2sf6
---worker-name fr

 -s --ssl                    Use a SSL connection to pool.
                             A flag to enable a SSL encrypted connection to the pool.

 			    Example:

 			    TBMiner --ssl

 -x --ssl-port               Set SSL port number for SSL connections.